A robotic arm is performing welding on a metal pipe in an industrial setting, producing bright sparks.

 When they came across Novarc, RoboFab knew they had found the right solution that would address all the problems they were trying to solve.
 Once they had their first SWR up and running, it took them less than nine months to realize that the SWR was delivering the results they wanted.
 This made the decision to purchase a second SWR very easy for them.

-Novarc’s Spool Welding Robot (SWR), is a cobot (collaborative welding robot) designed specifically for pipe, pressure vessel, and other types of 1G welding.
-Being a cobot, the SWR combats the shortage of highly qualified welders by working with a less experienced operator to significantly improve shop productivity, lower repair rates and produce high quality welds every single time.
+Novarc’s Spool Welding Robot (SWR) is a cobot (collaborative welding robot) designed specifically for pipe, pressure vessel, and other types of 1G welding.
+Being a cobot, the SWR combats the shortage of highly qualified welders by working with a less experienced operator to significantly improve shop productivity, lower repair rates and produce high-quality welds every single time.

 “I’ve seen a couple of other robotic arms, and I had multiple people emailing me different information about different robotic systems when I was originally looking at the Novarc system.
 So, I definitely had a peak at a few that were on the market.
-But the Novarc system was really tailored towards the products and services that we sell and really specific to pipe spooling.
-I was really interested to see that we can do small piping work with the SWR because that’s a lot of what our general products are (around 2” – 12”)”, says Eno.
+But the Novarc system was really tailored toward the products and services that we sell and really specific to pipe spooling.
+I was really interested to see that we can do small piping work with the SWR because that’s a lot of what our general products are (around 2” – 12”),” says Eno.

 It didn’t take long before their operators were trained to use the robot and use the SWR in production.
 “I’d say for the younger welders it wasn’t so much of a learning curve.
 The younger guys are definitely trying to utilize it like a controller and a screen similar to playing a video game.
 I think it’s attractive for the next generation of trades people wanting to come into a more technical environment and utilize more technical tools.
 When you mention that it has artificial intelligence and machine learning, it really gets the younger generation interested.
-A lot of them don’t really want to go into conventional welding, so it’s a good way to attract the technical generation that we have coming up into the construction tradeworld”, says Eno.
+A lot of them don’t really want to go into conventional welding, so it’s a good way to attract the technical generation that we have coming up into the construction trade world,” says Eno.

 The Bottom Line